danitrave/CapitalCitiesGame/docs/source/index.rst

 Welcome to SCALT's documentation!
 =================================

-**SCALT** is an innovative tool which classifies cells from single cell RNA seq experiments at single cell resolution level taking the advantage of a maximum likelihood-based approach and a collection of pre-compiled cell type specific lists of genes constructed by extensive re-analysis of comprehensive and expert curated catalogues.
+**SCALT** (Single Cell Annotation Likelihood Tool) is an innovative tool which classifies cells from single cell RNA seq experiments at single cell resolution level taking the advantage of a maximum likelihood-based approach and a collection of pre-compiled cell type specific lists of genes constructed by extensive re-analysis of comprehensive and expert curated catalogues.
+The application does not require any **clustering**, **dimensionality reduction** or **manual annotation**.

 For further details, we advise to read the paper available at **DOI**

 As mentioned in the paper, SCALT is composed of other advanced utilities that allow to perform more complex analysis such as: